26th Infantry Division (United States): Overseas

-Between the wars
+Interwar period

 In accordance with the National Defense Act of 1920, the 26th Division was initially allotted as an all-Massachusetts unit and assigned to the I Corps in 1921; the newly constituted 43rd Division, made up of units from Connecticut, Maine, Rhode Island, and Vermont, assumed control over some units that had been part of the 26th Division in World War I. The 26th Division headquarters was reorganized and federally recognized on 21 March 1923 in Boston.
 The physical headquarters was initially located at the Massachusetts State House, and relocated to the Commonwealth Armory in February 1931.
 The division's mobilization training center was originally Camp Devens, Massachusetts, and was changed to Camp Jackson (designated Fort Jackson in 1940), South Carolina, in 1939.
 The division conducted annual training most years at Camp Devens or the Massachusetts Military Reservation (designated Camp Edwards in 1931) at Falmouth.
 The division staff conducted command post exercises (CPXs) and staff training concurrent with the annual summer training camps.
 In some years, the division staff participated in First Corps Area or First Army CPXs such as those in 1931 and 1934, at Camp Dix, New Jersey.
 In 1935, 1939, and 1940, the division participated in the First Army maneuvers at Pine Camp, Plattsburg, and Canton, New York, respectively.
 In addition to the summer training, most of the division was called up for emergency relief duties in March 1929 when the Connecticut and Merrimac Rivers severely flooded their respective valleys.
 The division was called up again in September 1938 for relief duties in response to a hurricane that came ashore at Buzzards Bay and the concurrent flooding of the Merrimac and Housatonic Rivers.
 The division was relieved from the I Corps on 30 December 1940 and assigned to the VI Corps.
 It was inducted into federal service at home stations on 16 January 1941, but instead of Fort Jackson, it moved to Camp Edwards, where it arrived on 21 January 1941.
 After basic training, the 26th Division participated in the Carolina Maneuvers in October–November 1941.

+On 1 April 1939 the batteries of the 101st Ammunition Train were reorganized and redesignated as Troops A and F, 121st Quartermaster Squadron, 21st Cavalry Division, with the train headquarters disbanded in an inactive status on 1 July 1940.
+In October 1940, the 110th Cavalry Regiment of the Massachusetts National Guard was converted into the 180th Field Artillery Regiment, replacing the 172nd Field Artillery Regiment in the division.